 The erosion and dissolution that created Nash Draw also created caverns and ponds.
 These appear to be supplied primarily by potash effluent from operations north of Nash Draw, although local precipitation can contribute to maintaining them.
 Also, Nash Draw contains diverted drainage, vanishing streams and the open sinkholes that capture them.
 Phreatophytes (plants with deep root systems, e.g., cottonwoods) indicating groundwater discharge areas are common in parts of Nash Draw.
-Because the water table is high in Nash Draw, the integrated system in Nash Draw can respond quickly to precipitation events.
+Because the water table is high in Nash Draw, the integrated system in Nash Draw can respond quickly to precipitation events (See Section 15.2.4 below for new information in the 2009 CRA).

 It is possible that the Salt Lake and brine disposal ponds in Nash Draw represent the Rustler heads in central Nash Draw; if one extrapolates the Magenta head data from around Livingston Ridge into Nash Draw, the Nash Draw pond water levels appear to match what would be expected based on well data.
 Thus, there may be a transition zone at Nash Draw where at least the Magenta (which is stratigraphically and topographically higher than the Culebra) becomes unconfined where it is present.
-It appears to EPA that the Culebra transitions to an unconfined aquifer in the southern part of Nash Draw where it appears that the Culebra is near the surface and responds to irrigation practices (Lorenz, 2005, p.
+It appears to EPA that the Culebra transitions to an unconfined aquifer in the southern part of Nash Draw where it appears that the Culebra is near the surface and responds to irrigation practices (Lorenz 2005 p.
 85).